Calendar (Month of October)

 • Content Description

 The leaf contains feast days for the month of October.
-It is notable that the leaf lists Saint Leodegar (October 2).
-In a survey of 46 calendars from manuscripts of Northern and Central Italian origin, only four list Leodegar: MS M.14, MS M.305, Belengo Hours (Typ 1000), and BX2080 .A2 1470z.
-The latter two are Venetian in origin (see "Origin").
+It was compared with 65 calendars from manuscripts of Northern and Central Italian origin.
+The inclusion of Saint Leodegar of Autun (October 2) is notable as he is only listed in calendars from eight manuscripts from the survey: VAULT Case MS 82, MS M.14, MS M.305, 2020HEM-56, Belengo Hours (Typ 1000), BX2080 .A2 1470z, Ross.111, and Doyle Auctions Lot 43.
+The latter four are Venetian in origin.

-The entry for October 19 (Saint Proculus, confessor) is also particularly unusual.
-It may be a misdate for the feast day of Saint Proculus of Verona (December 9), a bishop who was also labelled a confessor in the Book of Hours of the Carrión Workshop (Ms. 1841) and Giovanni Bentivoglio II Hours (MS M.53).
+The entry for October 19 (Saint Proculus, confessor) is particularly unusual and required additional calendar comparison beyond the initial survey.
+The entry may be a misdate for the feast day of Saint Proculus of Verona (December 9), a bishop who was also labelled a confessor in the Book of Hours of the Carrión Workshop (Ms. 1841) and Giovanni Bentivoglio II Hours (MS M.53).
 Alternatively, Saint Januarius, whose feast day was celebrated on October 19, was martyred alongside Saint Proculus of Pozzuoli, a deacon who may be mislabeled here as a confessor.
-The cataloger has been unable to find another calendar that lists any Saint Proculus on this date.
+The cataloguer (owing to Calendoscope) has only been able to identify one other calendar that lists a Saint Proculus on October 19, though it is from a Liégeois manuscript dated to the second-half of the 11th century (Lat.
+819).

 History